mnieber/dodo-commands/doc/goals.rst

 Auto-completion
 ===============

-Dodo Commands provides auto-completion of the command names and their arguments (all argument parsing is done with the argparse package).
+When using bash, Dodo Commands provides auto-completion of the command names and their arguments (all argument parsing is done with the argparse package).